aclandmark/PCB-111000_1/README.md

 This contains the display and an Atmega 328 which hosts the mini-OS, and is known as the OS device.
 The UNO board provides the USB bridge and the user device, an Atmega 328 device used to host user projects.

-An additional project is introduced in this repository.
-Part 1 of code is suppplied that will enable the UNO to be used to program
-Atmega 328 devices, Atmega644, Attiny44 and ATtint 461.
-Included will be projects to calibrate all devices and read strings from flash.
-These strings are programmed to flash by uploading a text file using the UNO programmer.